 Conclusion

-So, why does matcha taste like seaweed?
+So, what do matcha taste like?
+Why does matcha taste like seaweed?
 It’s a delightful mix of umami-packed amino acids, chlorophyll from shaded growth, the rich terroir of Japan’s tea fields, meticulous processing, and the powerful duo of amino acids and catechins.
 Next time you sip your matcha, savor the journey from leaf to cup and appreciate the oceanic twist that makes it so special.
 Cheers to the green magic that is matcha!